charles-m-knox/charles-m-knox/README.md

 Here's a growing list of software projects I've either written, forked, or have made contributions to.
 This list isn't complete and currently covers only very recent items.

-Historically, much of my source code has been stored on my own Forgejo instance, off of GitHub.
-I am currently in the process of migrating things on to GitHub.

 ### Websites

-- [Stylistic.app](https://stylistic.app) - An AI tool for creative face recognition and styling that respects your privacy.
 - [Diceware password generator](https://diceware.charlesmknox.com) - Generates secure passwords that are easy to type, work with most sites, and don't require much effort.
 Minimalist and light on resources.
 - [Hugo minimalist theme](https://aperspection.com) - A Hugo theme for my personal music project that supports dark/light mode and works with browsers without JavaScript.
 [Source code here](https://github.com/charles-m-knox/hugo-minimalist-theme).
 - *more coming soon*